Based, in part, upon information from Catholicism in Rhode Island and the Diocese of Providence, 1886-1921

-From the book, Catholicism in Rhode Island and the Diocese of Providence,1886-1921 by Robert W. Hayman, most of the visitors to beach resorts along the shore east of Westerly came to the center of town to attend Sunday mass.
-Vacationers to Watch Hill were able to attend mass in the Union Chapel on the main street that was built on land given by one of the Watch Hill hotels in about 1870.
+Most of the visitors to beach resorts along the shore east of Westerly came to the center of town to attend Sunday mass.
+Vacationers to Watch Hill were able to attend mass in the Union Chapel on the main street built on land given by one of the Watch Hill hotels in about 1870.
 The chapel was constructed and maintained through contributions of various religious denominations who used it during the summer season.
 The Marist Fathers offered mass at the Union Chapel after they arrived in Westerly.

-By 1910, about 400 people usually attended the 8:30 am mass at the chapel.
+By 1910, about 400 people usually attended the 8:30 a.m. mass at the chapel.
 In 1915, Fr.
-Lawrence Kelledy, S.M., suggested to Bishop Harkins that a chapel be built at Pleasant View (better known as Misquamicut).
-A 78' by 38' wood frame chapel located on Crandall Avenue at its junction with Atlantic Avenue was ready for use in the summer of 1916.
-It was dedicated on Sunday, 13 August 1916 in honor of St. Clare.
+Lawrence Kelledy, S.M., suggested to Bishop Harkins that a chapel be built at Pleasant View ( Misquamicut).
+A 78' by 38' wood frame chapel located on Crandall Avenue at the junction with Atlantic Avenue was ready for use in the summer of 1916.
+It was dedicated on Sunday, August 13, 1916, in honor of St. Clare.

 After the Hurricane of September 1938, an article in the Westerly Sun noted that "Only a hole in the ground marks the location of St. Clare's Chapel."
-By April of 1940, plans were made to construct a new mission chapel, under the jurisdiction of the Immaculate Conception Parish to be located on the Westerly side of Crandall Avenue, opposite Second Street.
-According to the specifications of the architect, John F. Hogan of Providence, the building would have a gabled roof and be constructed in such a way that additions may be built if more room is needed.
-It was 62' wide and 109' long, with a total of 5,525 square feet.
-The total cost was to be about $20,000.
+By April of 1940, plans were made to construct a new mission chapel, under the jurisdiction of the Immaculate Conception Parish.
+Located on the Westerly side of Crandall Avenue, opposite Second Street, the building would have a gabled roof.
+According to the specifications of the architect John F. Hogan of Providence, the building could expand in time if more room were needed.
+The original structure was 62' wide and 109' long, with a total of 5,525 square feet.
+The church was built upon a poured foundation over five feet in height and eight inches thick.
+Sheets of metal reinforced each side of the studs covered by four layers of plasterboard.
+The total cost was about $20,000.
 Bishop Francis P. Keough, D.D., dedicated the new chapel on August 11, 1940.

-(The hurricane of 1938 was devastating to this area, those who survived and still belong to the parish recall what they did to stay afloat, whether riding a mattress down the flooded streets or holding onto the roof for help.
-Once the storm left and residents were allowed back to the area, they noticed all that was left of the church was the foundation and the organ, which was lifted and dropped back down, they also found a candle stick and church bulletin, these items have been preserved in a shadow box in the sacristy of the church).
+(The hurricane of 1938 was devastating to this area.
+Parish survivors recalled their efforts to stay afloat, whether riding a mattress down the flooded streets or holding onto a rooftop.
+Once the storm left and residents were allowed into the area, they found only the foundation and organ had survived.
+The organ had been lifted and dropped by wind and water.
+They also found a candlestick and church bulletin.
+A shadow box in the sacristy of the church preserves these two items.

-It was on 29 September 1946, that Saint Clare’s became a canonically established parish under its first diocesan pastor, Rev. Philp McKenna.
-A charter was granted under the laws of the State of Rhode Island on 10 October 946 under the legal title, "St. Clare's Church Corporation."
+On September 29, 1946, Saint Clare became a canonically established parish under its first diocesan pastor, Rev. Philp McKenna.
+A charter was granted under the laws of the State of Rhode Island on October 10, 1946, under the legal title, "St. Clare's Church Corporation."
 Edward Fenelon and Russell A. Lenihan were the first trustees.
 Mr. Lenihan served the parish under Fr.
 Philp McKenna, Fr.
 Edward J. Tiernan, Fr.
 Edward P. Boland, Fr.
 William J. Beane, Fr.
 Shea, and Fr.
 Harold J. Flynn.

 In February 1998, Fr.
-Peter Cavanaugh was appointed pastor of Saint Clare Church, where he remained until his retirement as pastor emeritus in March 2005.
-Under Fr.
-Cavanaugh’s leadership, stewardship ministries were established and a major capital improvements campaign allowed the restoration and repair of the interior of the church.
-A new organ was purchased, a new church steeple was added, and all the windows were replaced and new siding added to the rectory.
+Peter Cavanaugh assumed the role of pastor of Saint Clare Church.
+He remained until his retirement as pastor emeritus in March 2005.
 Fr.
-Cavanaugh was was assisted by Fr.
-M. J. Bernard Dore during his tenure.
+Cavanaugh established stewardship ministries and conducted a capital improvement campaign to restore and repair the interior of the church.
+The parish purchased a new organ, added a new church steeple, replaced all the windows, and added new siding to the rectory.
+Fr.
+M. J. Bernard Dore assisted Fr.
+Cavanaugh during his tenure.

-Our current pastor, Rev. Kenneth Suibielski, began his ministry in Saint Clare’s on 1 July 2005.
-Under his leadership, the adjoining Santoro house and property were sold and a new parish center has been built.
+Pastor Emeritus, Rev. Kenneth Suibielski, began his ministry at Saint Clare on July 1, 2005.
+Under his leadership, the parish sold the adjoining Santoro house and property and built a new parish center, opened in June of 2009.
+The main hall comfortably seats 450 people and includes a large, commercial size kitchen for preparing and warming food.
+Four class/meeting rooms adjoin the main hall.
+Each room houses a 42" flat screen TV for multi-media viewing.
 Through Fr.
-Ken's inspiration and dedication, stewardship ministries have grown and flourished, serving both our parish and our community.
+Ken's inspiration and dedication, stewardship ministries grew and flourished, serving both the parish and community.